wijon/minesweeper/src/minesweeper/README.md

 # Minesweeper

-First try on a minesweeper implementation using Vue.js.
+First try on a Minesweeper implementation using Vue.js.

 ## Misc

-Not playable with Firefox (at least in version 80.*)
+Not playable with Firefox (at least in version 80.*).